crowdagger/crowbook/guide/misc.md

 obvious.
 The arguments we give to crowbook might be a bit less
 obvious:

+* the fist argument, `-`, is actually the book file: it tells `crowbook` to read it from standard input.
 * `-qs` or `--quiet --single` tells Crowbook that is a a standalone markdown file, and not a book configuration file, and to be a bit quiet on error/info messages;
 * `--to html` specifies that HTML must be generated;
-* `--output /dev/stdout` forces Crowbook to display the result on the stdout, even if you set `output.html` to `some_file.html`.
+* `--output -` tells Crowbook to display the result on the stdout, even if you set `output.html` to `some_file.html`.

-Also, `(markdown-command-needs-filename t)` is because at this point Crowbook can't read from the stdin and must be specified a file.

 ### Limitations